xmpan/DPFFN/README.md

 ### Dataset

 Please prepare your HRRP dataset in the format `[Batch, Sequence Length, Channel]`, e.g., `[N, 512, 401]` for HH/VH channels.
-Update the path and format loader in `data/data_loader.py`.
+Update the path and format loader in `data/data.py`.

 > ⚠️ We do not distribute radar data due to security and copyright restrictions.
+> ⚠️ But we distribute one sample for each class for an test example.

 ### Training